ComposableFi/composable/book/src/ecosystem/the-composable-team.md

 ---

-The Composable Finance team is made up of individuals dedicated to realizing seamless cross-chain user experience and a blockchain-agnostic future of DeFi.
-There are around 80 people on the Composable team; 40 developers, 12 on Product and QA, 8 on Growth and HR, and 18 on design, marketing and community.
-Select biographies on our core members are below.
+The Composable Finance team is made up of individuals dedicated to realizing a seamless cross-chain user experience and a blockchain-agnostic future of DeFi.
+There are around 80 people on the Composable team; 40 developers, 12 on Product and QA, 8 on Growth and HR, and 18 on design, marketing, and community.
+Select biographies of our core members are below.

 ## 0xbrainjar | Founder & CEO